 Around the world, there are more than 100,000 worker cooperatives, many of which had been converted from privately held businesses when the owner retired.
-In the United States, there are approximately 500 worker cooperatives, with 40 that have been converted, and another 700 entirely worker-owned ESOPs.
+In the United States, there are approximately 500 worker cooperatives, including 40 that have been converted, and with most ESOPs being majority-owned by their workers.
 Worker cooperatives are supported by a nationwide network of business advisors, lawyers and consultants to make sure the transition goes smoothly.